tdb3/toolbox/apt/apt_with_socks_proxy.md

 # Overview
-Usefull when machine needs apt package updates (or new packages), but has no direct internet connectivity
+Useful when machine needs apt package updates (or new packages), but has no direct internet connectivity

 # Establish a socks proxy with SSH